hannuorn/Crunch/weekly/weekly7.md

 For now, the decompressed file is named filename.txt_crunch_deco to avoid messing with the original.

-You can Win-64 executable in the repo at
+You can find Win-64 executable in the repo at

     obj/opt/crunch.exe